tusktenon/hyperskill-java-projects/TransactionAggregator/README.md

 }
 ```

 Your service should accept a request with an account number and fetch transaction data from both servers for that account.
-After that, you should combine the data into a single list, sort them by the timestamp so what the newer transactions come first, and return the resulting list to the client.
+After that, you should combine the data into a single list, sort them by the timestamp so that the newer transactions come first, and return the resulting list to the client.

 ### Objectives